 Management has been involved in the development, selection and disclosure of the Credit Union's critical accounting policies and estimates and the application of these policies and estimates.
-In particular, information about areas of estimation uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amount recognised in the financial statements are described in the following notes:
+In particular, information about areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amount recognised in the financial statements are described in the following notes:

-- Note 1(f) and Note 11 Impairment of loans and advances with regards to the expected credit loss modelling and judgments, including: - Determining criteria for significant increase in credit risk: An asset moves to Stage 2 when its credit risk has increased significantly since initial recognition.
-In assessing whether the credit risk of an asset has significantly increased the Credit Union takes into account qualitative and quantitative reasonable and supportable forward-looking information; - Choosing appropriate models and assumptions for the measurement of expected credit loss; and - Establishing groups of similar financial assets for the purposes of measuring expected credit loss: When expected credit loss is measured on a collective basis, the financial instruments are grouped on the basis of shared risk characteristics. - Note 13 Fair value assumptions used for land and buildings; - Note 12 Fair value assumptions used for other financial assets; and - Note 19 Estimation of the lease term and determination of the appropriate rate to discount the lease payments.
+- Note 1(f) and Note 11 Impairment of loans and advances with regards to the expected credit loss modelling and judgements, including: - Determining criteria for significant increase in credit risk: An asset moves to Stage 2 when its credit risk has increased significantly since initial recognition.
+In assessing whether the credit risk of an asset has significantly increased the Credit Union takes into account qualitative and quantitative reasonable and supportable forward-looking information; - Choosing appropriate models and assumptions for the measurement of expected credit loss; and - Establishing groups of similar financial assets for the purposes of measuring expected credit loss: When expected credit loss is measured on a collective basis, the financial instruments are grouped on the basis of shared risk characteristics. - Note 13 Fair value assumptions used for land and buildings; and - Note 12 Fair value assumptions used for other financial assets.